Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 11: Verify enrolled face can be used for verification

 **Expected Results:**
-- Step 1: Schedule form is completed
-- Step 2: Face enrollment option is visible
-- Step 3: Face enrollment is activated
-- Step 4: Camera feed and face detection appear
-- Step 5: Face is detected by AI
-- Step 6: Face image is captured
-- Step 7: Image is reduced to 100x100px
-- Step 8: Image is XOR-encrypted
-- Step 9: Visit is created with face data
-- Step 10: Encrypted face is saved in visit or user table
-- Step 11: Face is available for future gate scans
+When a visitor completes the schedule form with all required information, the schedule form should be completed and ready for submission.
+A face enrollment option should be visible, allowing visitors to optionally enroll their face during scheduling.
+When face enrollment is activated, a face capture interface should appear.
+A camera feed should be displayed with live face detection running.
+The AI service (YOLOv8 or BlazeFace) should detect a face in the camera frame.
+When a face is detected, the face image should be automatically captured.
+The captured face image should be reduced to 100x100 pixels for storage efficiency.
+The face image should be XOR-encrypted using the same encryption process as gate scans.
+When the schedule request is submitted, the visit should be created with the face data associated.
+The encrypted face should be saved in the visit table or user table, depending on the implementation.
+The enrolled face should be available for future gate scans, allowing faster verification during entrance and exit processing.

 **Actual Results:**
-- Step 1: Schedule form is completed
-- Step 2: Face enrollment option is visible
-- Step 3: Face enrollment is activated
-- Step 4: Camera feed and face detection appear
-- Step 5: Face is detected by AI
-- Step 6: Face image is captured
-- Step 7: Image is reduced to 100x100px
-- Step 8: Image is XOR-encrypted
-- Step 9: Visit is created with face data
-- Step 10: Encrypted face is saved in visit or user table
-- Step 11: Face is available for future gate scans
+Face enrollment option appeared.
+Face capture interface activated.
+Face detected and captured.
+Image compressed and encrypted.
+Visit created with face data.
+Encrypted face saved in database.
+Face available for future verification.

 **Status:** Passed